Menu

 Misalignment and drift

 The videos are paired, two by two.
-The subjects face each other, respond, ignore one another.
-Their rhythms diverge: one grows, the other yields, one insists while the other withdraws.
-The encounter never fully resolves, but slides into a drift, constructing an unstable form between relation and separation.
+The subjects face each other, respond, or remain indifferent.
+Their rhythms diverge: one intensifies while the other withdraws.
+The encounter never resolves.
+It drifts, constructing an unstable form between relation and separation.

 Lorem Ipsum...